astral-sh/uv/docs/pip/compile.md

 Dependencies can be installed directly from their definition files or from compiled `requirements.txt` files with `uv pip install`.
 See the documentation on [installing packages from files](packages.md#installing-packages-from-files) for more details.

-When installing with `uv pip install`, packages that are already installed will not be removed unless they conflict with the lock file.
-This means that the environment can have dependencies that aren't declared in the lock file, which isn't great for reproducibility.
-To ensure the environment exactly matches the lock file, use `uv pip sync` instead.
+When installing with `uv pip install`, packages that are already installed will not be removed unless they conflict with the lockfile.
+This means that the environment can have dependencies that aren't declared in the lockfile, which isn't great for reproducibility.
+To ensure the environment exactly matches the lockfile, use `uv pip sync` instead.

 To sync an environment with a `requirements.txt` file: